cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

 From the two prediction accuracy metrics, you see that the model is fairly good at predicting taxi fares from the data set's features, typically within +- $4.00, and approximately 15% error.

-## Exercise 2: Convert the Notebook to Python scripts
+## Exercise 2: Convert the Notebook to Python script

 Though the Jupyter notebook is ideal for experimentation, it’s not a good fit for production workloads.
 Your next task will be to convert the notebooks to scripts and to run the model training as an Azure Machine Learning job, so that the workflow can easily be triggered and automated.